trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 We ran JekyllConf, a free online global conference for all things Jekyll static site generator on May 2 2015.
 400 people showed up.
 It cost $50.
 And we&#39;d never done anything like it before.

-Here's the lessons we learned.
+Here are the lessons we learned.
 <!-- excerpt stop -->

 We&rsquo;ve been busy building product around an open source project called [Jekyll](http://jekyllrb.com).
-Jekyll has a large community - we estimate there&rsquo;s over 1 millions Jekyll websites live on the web today.
+Jekyll has a large community - we estimate there are over 1 millions Jekyll websites live on the web today.
 However, the community is not particularly centralized so we had no easy way of getting CloudCannon in front of a large audience of Jekyll users.

 This led to the idea of hosting a conference for Jekyll, a day where we could bring the community together and celebrate all things Jekyll.